tu-darmstadt-ros-pkg/workspace_scripts/README.md

 **Tips:**
 * Enumerate scripts using following convention `XX.my_script.sh` (replace 'XX' by a decimal) in order to obtain a clearly defined execution order.
 * A wait script such as given in [this example](https://github.com/thor-mang/thor_mang_robot_bringup/blob/master/autostart.d/motion/10.roscore.sh) should be placed to ensure the roscore has properly settled before proceeding.
 Analogously this should be done for any hardware that requires time to fully boot-up such as cameras.
 * Scripts can also make use of the screen management feature described [above](#remote-computer--screen-management).
-This allows to stop and (re)start parts of the automatically started software conveniently without rebooting the entire machine.
+This allows to stop and (re)start stacks of the automatically started software conveniently without rebooting the entire machine.
 A small example is provided [here](https://github.com/thor-mang/thor_mang_robot_bringup/blob/master/autostart.d/motion/20.robot_basics.sh).
 The next sections will include how to setup this feature.

 #### Step 5: Multi-Screen Autostart

 ##### The run_all script

-The previously described autostart feature by *roswss* works sequential and has a blocking behvavior as it waits for the termination of each started (sub)script.
-In order to run a collection of (non-terminating) scripts in parallel (each in a single screen session), the `run_all` script should be used.
+The previously described autostart feature by *roswss* works **sequential and has a blocking behvavior** as it waits for the termination of each started (sub)script.
+In order to run a collection of (non-terminating) scripts in **parallel** (each in a single screen session), the `run_all` script should be used.

 ```Shell
 bash $ROSWSS_BASE_SCRIPTS/helper/run_all.sh $DIRECTORIES -l ${ROSWSS_LOG_DIR}
 ```

-The run_all script will execute **each** roslaunch (\*.launch) and shell script (\*.sh) within the given folders (declared as a list of paths in `DIRECTORIES`) in its own screen session.
+The run_all script will execute **each** roslaunch (\*.launch) and shell script (\*.sh) within the given folders (declared as a list of paths in `$DIRECTORIES`) in its own screen session.
 Optionally, a path for the log files can be specified with `-l ${ROSWSS_LOG_DIR}`.
 A full example of how to use this script can be found [here](https://github.com/thor-mang/thor_mang_robot_bringup/blob/master/scripts/motion.sh).

 The script will stop all started screen sessions on termination and therefore will not exit automatically.
 Please consider this blocking behavior when using the script.